medialab/minet/docs/cli.md

   -l LIMIT, --limit LIMIT     Maximum number of followers to retrieve per user.
   -s SELECT, --select SELECT  Columns of input CSV file to include in the output
                               (separated by `,`).
-  -i INPUT, --input INPUT     CSV file containing all the usernames or user urls
+  -i INPUT, --input INPUT     CSV file containing all the usernames, user urls
-                              you want to process.
+                              or user ids you want to process.
 Will consider `-` as stdin.
   -o OUTPUT, --output OUTPUT  Path to the output file.
 Will consider `-` as
                               stdout.
 If not given, results will also be printed to stdout.